 This folk-tinged event, in its 15th year, takes place at Glanusk Park, Usk Valley, Powys, Wales.
 The dates for The Green Man Festival 2017 are from Thursday 17th to Sunday 20th August.
 The festival offers live music with lots of folk and folktronica bands, plus film, literature, workshop and children's areas, and DJs.

-Confirmed are the three main headliners of P J Harvey, Ryan Adams, Future Islands , with a Thursday headliner still to be announced.
+Confirmed are the three main headliners of P J Harvey, Ryan Adams, Future Islands , with Ride as the Thursday headliner.

-For all the acts announced so far see the line-up page.
+For all the acts announced so far including comedians, please see the line-up page.

 In total expect over 400 live performances across 17 stages.